timroes/SwipeToDismissUndoList/README.md

 			// Called when user cannot undo the action anymore public void discard() {
-				// Use this place to e.g. delete the item frmo database finallyDeleteFromSomeStorage(deletedItem);
+				// Use this place to e.g. delete the item from database finallyDeleteFromSomeStorage(deletedItem);
 			}
 		};